Girifna

 Freedom House describes Girifna as a youth-run non-violent resistance movement.
 Peace Monitor hails the movement as a non-violent organization actively working to foster peace.
-“They are working for peace, equality and trying to build a broader understanding between people that have been engaged in conflict against each other for such a long time.”
+"They are working for peace, equality and trying to build a broader understanding between people that have been engaged in conflict against each other for such a long time."

 Founding

 The group was established in October 2009.
 It began as a campaign to defeat the ruling National Congress Party (NCP) in the 2010 national elections, or, according to at least one source, as a voter-registration movement in that same year's elections.
 Girifna was founded two days before the voter-registration process began.
-It was the country's first multi-party election in almost a quarter-century, and the founders of Girifna saw it “as an opportunity for peaceful change.”
+It was the country's first multi-party election in almost a quarter-century, and the founders of Girifna saw it "as an opportunity for peaceful change."

-According to one source, Girifna has two co-founders, Nagi Musa.
-Another source describes it as having been founded along with a third student in the city of Omdurman.
+According to one source, Girifna has three co-founders: Nagi Musa, Seraj Omer, and Akram Ahmed.

-Ghazi Mohammed Abuzied, a chemical engineering student, “joined Girifna on Facebook before the elections and offered to volunteer his time,” according to The Washington Post.
-He now “coordinates the movement's activities in Khartoum, arranging when volunteers go to markets and bus stations to speak and hand out leaflets.”
+Ghazi Mohammed Abuzied, a chemical engineering student, "joined Girifna on Facebook before the elections and offered to volunteer his time," according to The Washington Post.
+He now "coordinates the movement's activities in Khartoum, arranging when volunteers go to markets and bus stations to speak and hand out leaflets."
 Hisham Haj Omar, a Sudanese living in New York, helped build Girifna's website.